xtrinch/fcm-django/docs/index.rst

 ----------------------------

 If there's a need to store additional information or change type of fields in the FCMDevice model.
 You could simple override this model.
-It could be fully your own model or you could inheriting from AbstractFCMDevice
+To do this, inherit your model from the AbstractFCMDevice class.

 In your ``your_app/models.py``: